TROLL: Trust Regions improve Reinforcement Learning for Large Language Models: Introduction

-As a remedy, we introduce \acrfull{troll}\footnote{Project page and code available at \url{https://niklasfreymuth.github.io/troll/}}, a differentiable trust region projection approach that directly enforces token-level \gls{kl} constraints between discrete distributions. \gls{troll} formulates a convex optimization problem that acts as a direct replacement to \gls{ppo}-like clipping objectives.
+As a remedy, we introduce \acrfull{troll} \twemoji{troll}, a differentiable trust region projection approach that directly enforces token-level \gls{kl} constraints between discrete distributions \ifcameraready \footnote{Project page, code, and datasets available at \url{https://niklasfreymuth.github.io/troll/}} \fi . \gls{troll} formulates a convex optimization problem that acts as a direct replacement to \gls{ppo}-like clipping objectives.
 For each token, \gls{troll} projects the output distribution of the new, updated policy onto a \gls{kl}-trust region around the old policy that was used to sample the sequence.
 This process ensures that the new and old policies only differ by a given bound, preventing the policy update from diverging or collapsing.
 The left of Figure~\ref{fig:figure1} shows a $3$-dimensional example where the old policy prefers the "troll" token, the new policy leans towards the "hamster" token, and the trust region constrains the update to keep the new policy close to the old one.
-We show that the direction of the projection can be computed in closed form, while its step size can be efficiently computed by solving a one-dimensional convex Lagrangian dual problem.
-Crucially, the projection leaves the new distribution unchanged if it already falls within the trust region, and can be solved and parallelized efficiently in practice. \gls{troll} enables differentiation through the solution of the projection problem using the OptNet framework~\citep{amos2017optnet}, which introduces only negligible computational overhead.
-Differentiating through the projection allows \gls{troll} to maintain gradient information even for updates that are constrained by the trust region, in contrast to \gls{ppo}-like clipping, which cuts gradients for tokens whose ratios exceed the clipping threshold.
+The direction of the projection can be computed in closed form, while its step size is the solution to a one-dimensional convex Lagrangian dual problem.
+The projection leaves the new distribution unchanged if it already falls within the trust region, and can be efficiently solved in parallel in practice. \gls{troll} enables differentiation through the solution of the projection problem using the OptNet framework~\citep{amos2017optnet}, which introduces only negligible computational overhead.
+This process maintains gradient information even for updates that are constrained by the trust region, in contrast to \gls{ppo}-like clipping, which cuts gradients for tokens whose ratios exceed the clipping threshold.
 Further, the trust region is only effective during training and provides zero additional overhead during model inference.
 To incentivize the model to stay within the trust region for successive update steps, we additionally add a simple regression term between projected and unprojected tokens.